Flash, Micro Story

 “No sir, I surely won’t” she replied with a smile and patted the pocket of her waitress uniform.

 I walked back to my truck and sat for a long time in the cab, my face in my hands.
-Dear God, is this some sort of Christmas miracle?
+Dear God, is this some sort of New Year miracle?
 Did you bring me back here to find my daughter?
-After so many years and thousands of miles I wondered if Nell could ever forgive me.
+After so many years and thousands of miles I wondered if Nell would find it in her heart to give me a call.

 THERE’S A VIEW